 When you embark on a journey, it’s handy to have a look at Google Maps first.
 Sure it’s fun to get lost sometimes, but when you’re up against the clock, the last thing you need is an unplanned diversion.

 Crafting an effective training programme is a lot like going on a journey.
-If you set out without a clear direction, your programme could end up almost anywhere.
+If you set out in a clear direction, your programme could end up almost anywhere.